lasystuff/PsychMelt-Rewrite-mirror/README.md

 #### This engine borrows a lot from various engines:

-- "Epic!" rating from Andromeda Engine (and EFC harder than SFC!)
+- Modchart backend, "Epic!" rating from Andromeda Engine

-- Notesplash from Forever Engine
+- Note splashes from Forever Engine

-- Double ghosts and the Modchart system from Nebula's Psych Fork.
+- Double ghosts from Nebula's Psych Fork